Codecs & canonical content

 The codec seam

-Prism Core is pure.
-It defines a container — a tree of path-addressed prims holding typed values, wired by connections — and a single seam, the codec, for translating that container to and from foreign formats.
-The native .prisma text and .prism binary live in the core; every other format is a codec, implemented in a separate library so the core never learns a file format.
+Kinogaki Core defines a container (a tree of path-addressed elements holding typed values, wired by connections) and a single seam, the codec, for translating that container to and from foreign formats.
+The native .prisma text and .prism binary live in Core; every other format is a codec.
+Each codec is small and self-contained, so Core stays a model with a clear boundary, not a tangle of file formats.

 A codec is bidirectional, and both directions are fallible: